Dissipative Yao-Lee Spin-Orbital Model: Exact Solvability and $\mathcal{PT}$ Symmetry Breaking: -symmetry breaking and Liouvillian exceptional rings

 There is a clear, qualitative difference in the dynamics.
-Specifically, up to a decaying envelope, $\braket{M(t)}$ remains oscillatory throughout the $\P\T$ mixed phase and transitions to decaying when $\gamma > \gamma^*$.
+Specifically, up to a term from the steady state sector and an envelope, $\braket{M(t)}$ remains oscillatory throughout the $\P\T$ mixed phase and transitions to decaying when $\gamma > \gamma^*$.
 This could in principle be observed in experimental platforms where both the spin-orbital Hamiltonian and local spin dissipations could be engineered.
 To probe other points in momentum space, one could measure spatially modulated observables.

 Our analysis, therefore, provides a qualitative description of the relaxation dynamics for any state prepared within this specific sector.
 This demonstrates that $\P\T$ symmetry breaking is a genuine dynamical feature of the model, existing alongside the dissipative spin liquid physics (i.e., the NESS) found in other sectors.